 There are systems that don’t require a cord but is triggered by remote.

 This “safety connection” between the body of the skipper and the break button ensures that if something happens to you when the skipper stops the engine immediately.
 Unfortunately, this is too often forgotten, neglected…

-Require (!)
-As a passenger that the skipper connects that kill cord, otherwise don’t go on board.
+Require being a passenger that the skipper connects that kill cord, otherwise don’t go on board.
 Safety first!

 There are many brands, so you can find two or even more RIBs with the same conditions and features but different prices.

-But always go first for safety, quality and a good relationship with your dealer.
+But prioritize safety, quality and a good relationship with your dealer.